 This course is designed for students to apply their passion and understanding of the theatre to projects and productions.
 Most work will be presented at district festivals or school showcases throughout the year.
 Students will engage in workshops and intensive student driven study of theatrical areas of interest.

-Be sure to have stage blacks on hand for any back stage work.
+Be sure to have stage blacks on hand for any basic performance or backstage job.

 Students in this class perform a one act play in the spring.

 This course is designed for students with a year of experience or more, and promotes enjoyment and appreciation for all aspects of theatre through opportunities to build significantly on existing skills.
-Classwork focuses on characterization, and playwrights’ contributions to theatre; while improvisation, creative dramatics, and scene work are used to help students challenge and strengthen their acting skills and explore the technical aspect of scene work.
+Classwork focuses on characterization, and technical theatre; while improvisation and scene work are used to help students challenge and strengthen their acting skills and explore the technical aspect of scene work.

 Students in this class perform a one act play directed by a theatre 3 or 4 student in the fall and spring.